neuefische/web-setup/README_Windows.md

 6. If you are asked to add github.com to the trusted hosts enter "yes" and press `enter`.
 7. If a new folder called "web-test-ssh" was created your SSH setup was successful! :tada:

+## Only On-Site: Setting up ghcd Tool

+We use the comand line tool `ghcd` for downloading the challenges.
+On site cohorts need to set it up with the instructions below.
+For remote cohorts it should work out of the box, but if you run into issues follow [these instructions](./github-token-setup.md).

 ## Setting up VS Code

 1. [Download](https://code.visualstudio.com/) visual studio code.